olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 ## Remote Presence Circa 2014

+{% include image.html
+name="remote-podcasting-setup.jpg"
+alt="Profile picture of the author using Sony MDR 7506 monitor headphones and the Shure SM7B dynamic microphone." caption="Sure it looks and sounds great, but this gear is far to complex and expensive for most."
+%}

 This is where we get to the meat of it all: high fidelity.
 By definition being *remote* means not being *there*.
 Presence has a way to make some things happen.
 A simple look can trigger a strong reaction and a sense